svyatov/http_wrapper/README.md

 ### Set logger

-If you need to debug your requests, it's as simple as to say `http_wrapper` where to output debug information.
+If you need to debug your requests, it's as simple as to say to `http_wrapper` where to output debug information.

 ```ruby
 logger = Logger.new '/path/to/log_file'